viniciusdsandrade/ViniciusdsAndrade/README.md

 - Git
 - GitHub.

-Student of Technologist in Systems Analysis and Development - Faculdades de Tecnologia de São Paulo - FATEC I am very interested in Full Stack Java development.

 I'm looking for an internship opportunity in software development/engineering.
 Availability in person/online in the morning/afternoon or afternoon/evening.

 <br>

 ## 🌐 Socials: